 The Employer and the Union agree to establish a joint Labor-Management Committee consisting of four (4) bargaining unit representatives, selected by the union and four (4) management representatives selected by the management.
 The Committee will meet quarterly to discuss improving efficiency, economy of operation, working conditions, and other issues raised by employees, and/or management to resolve problems of employees.
+The quarterly meetings shall be held in the following months: March, June, September, and December.
+If a scheduling conflict arises, the meeting can be rescheduled by mutual agreement.
 The Labor-Management Committee shall have no authority to adopt, modify or implement any policy, practice or decision but shall function to identify methods for improving operations and working conditions for consideration by management.